xericho/mint-adfree-adblockplus/README.md

 Mint.com is pretty great for viewing all of your budgets and finances in one place, but I was pretty annoyed with all of the internal ads and promotional links, so I created a filter list for ad blockers to hide these.

-To add this list to uBlock Origin, open uBlock's settings page and click on the "3rd-party filters" tab.
-Then, add this URL to the textarea on the bottom of the page:
+To add this list to uBlock Origin, open uBlock's settings page and click on the "Filter lists" tab.
+At the bottom of the page, expand the "Custom" tree and check the "Import..." box.
+Then, add this URL to the textarea that appears:

     https://raw.githubusercontent.com/synthead/mint-adfree/master/mint-adfree.txt

-Click on the "Parse" button and the "Apply changes" button that'll appear on the right.
+Click on the "Apply changes" button that'll appear on the top-right.
 You're done!
 Mint should now be squeaky clean of promotional junk.
 This URL reflects the latest commit to this list, so your ad blocker will auto-update accordingly.

 This list can be used on all the other common ad blockers too, but they have their own settings page that I won't get into detail about.
 If you don't know about [uBlock Origin](https://chrome.google.com/webstore/detail/ublock-origin/cjpalhdlnbpafiamejdnhcphjbkeiagm?hl=en), you might consider switching to it as it's [GPL-licensed](https://github.com/chrisaljoudi/uBlock/blob/master/LICENSE.txt) and is [faster and lighter on resources than other ad blockers](https://github.com/chrisaljoudi/uBlock#performance).